Adryton History, Family Crest & Coats of Arms

 Adryton Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Adryton has been spelled many different ways, including Atherton, Atheron and others.
+Adryton has been spelled many different ways, including Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Adryton family (pre 1700)